Rabid foxes rampant in Canada's Arctic this winter | CBC News

 Always present in Arctic fox populations

-Rabies are not new in the Arctic — documented cases go back decades.
+Rabies is not new in the Arctic — documented cases go back decades.

 But many researchers are now working to predict the periodic peaks in infection, like this winter's outbreak in Nunavut.